ksahlin/strobealign/README.md

 VERSION INFO
 ---------------

+### Version 0.0.3.2

+1. Takes care of negative alignment coordinate bug.
+2. Minimal value for repetitive seed filtering implemented.
+Previoulsy, the top fraction of `-f (0.0002)` seeds were filtered regardless of how repetitive they were.
+Assume `-f` filtered everything above `X` occurences.
+The new version filters seeds with occurences over `max(X, 30)`.
+This threshold is usually not active for human as `X>40` for human.

 ### Version 0.0.3.1

 1. Bugfix.
 Takes care of segmentation fault bug in paired-end mapping mode (-x) when none of the reads have NAMs.